 What is an S corporation?

-An S corporation is a corporation that is treated, for federal tax purposes, as a pass-through entity through an election made with the Internal Revenue Service (IRS) to be considered an S corporation.
+The definition of an S corporation is a corporation that is treated, for federal tax purposes, as a pass-through entity through an election made with the Internal Revenue Service (IRS) to be considered an S corporation.
+S corporations are taxed nder Subchapter S of the Internal Revenue Code (IRC), which is where their name is derived from (Subchapter S Corporation).
 What does that mean?

 However, like a sole proprietorship or a partnership, an S corporation passes through most of its income and loss items to the shareholders.
-Unlike a regular corporation, there is no "double taxation," once at the corporate level and again on the individual shareholder level.
-Each shareholder is subject to his or her own individual tax rate on the income (or losses) passed through to him or her.
+Unlike a regular corporation, there is no "double taxation," meaning that the owners do not need to pay taxes twice - once at the corporate level and again on the individual shareholder level.
+Each shareholder is subject to his or her own individual tax rate on the profits and losses passed through to him or her, recorded as net income on the income tax return.

 S corporation advantages